Office computers are key resources in your company. Yet choosing a business computer can be tricky given the overwhelming number of options.

 Business computer are available as:

-When connected to a full-size monitor, keyboard and mouse, a laptop or ultrabook can do everything a desktop can with the added benefit of portability.
-Because of this, many companies issue them as standard - especially small businesses.
+Laptops and ultrabook can do everything a desktop can with the added benefit of portability.
+Because of this, many companies issue them as standard – especially small businesses.

-Ultrabooks have only really emerged in the last couple of years.
-These incredibly light, thin laptops are just as powerful as your desktop computer, but have a battery that lasts six hours or more.
-Although more expensive than standard laptops, they are growing in popularity.
+Although ultrabooks tend to be more expensive than standard laptops, they are growing in popularity.
 Many businesses feel they recoup the extra expense swiftly through increased productivity.

 The other significant development in business computers is the emergence of the tablet computer.
 Although lacking the power of a full business computer, these touch screen devices are often small enough to take anywhere, providing an excellent option for mobile computing.

-In fact, tablet touchscreen technology is having an influence on PC design too.
-Many new computers – laptops and desktops - now have touchscreen displays.
+In fact, tablet touchscreen technology is having an influence on PC and software design too.
+Many new computers – laptops and desktops – now have touchscreen displays and Microsoft 8 (the latest version of the Windows operating system) has been optimised for touch screen technologies.

 The specification of a business computer can run to several pages, but these features have the biggest influence on performance: